gokr/spry/src/README.md

 * sprymicro.nim - As small as it can get, source is embedded instead of accessed as file

 # Going small
-The Spry interpreter is fairly small, only around 1100 lines of code but it does include the Nim soft realtime GC so we can't go ultra small.
+The Spry interpreter is fairly small, but it does include the Nim soft realtime GC so we can't go ultra small.
 But using for example musl-libc or diet-libc you can make a statically linked stripped 64 bit x86_64 VM that is only around 100kb.
 Clang makes a smaller non-size optimized binary, but larger size optimized.